Robustly learning the Hamiltonian dynamics of a superconducting quantum processor: Methods

 to the objective function \eqref{eq:generalEigReconstruction}, where $\mu > 0$ is a parameter weighting the violation of the support constraint.
 We then solve the resulting minimization problem by using a conjugate gradient descent on the manifold of the orthogonal group \cite{EdelmanAriasSmith:1998, abrudan_conjugate_2009}, see also the recent work \cite{luchnikov2020qgopt,luchnikov2020riemannian, RothEtAl:2020} for the use of geometric optimization for quantum characterization.

-Without the support constraint this gives rise to an optimization algorithm that converges well~\cite{learning_long_paper}.
+Without the support constraint this gives rise to an optimization algorithm that converges well, as shown in the SM.
 However, the regularization term makes the optimization landscape rugged as it introduces an entry-wise constraint that is skew to the orthogonal manifold.
-This is why we consecutively ramp up $\mu$ until the algorithm does not converge anymore in order to find the Hamiltonian that best approximates the support constraint while at the same time being a proper solution of the optimization problem.
+To deal with this, we consecutively ramp up $\mu$ until the algorithm does not converge anymore in order to find the Hamiltonian that best approximates the support constraint while being a proper solution of the optimization problem.
 For example, for the data in \cref{fig:single H} the value of $\mu$ is $121$.
-In order to avoid that we identify a Hamiltonian from a local minimum of the rugged landscape, we only accept Hamiltonians which achieve a total fit of the experimental data within a 5\% margin of the fit quality of the unregularized recovery problem, and use the Hamiltonian recovered without the regularization instead.
+In order to avoid that we identify a Hamiltonian from a local minimum of the rugged landscape, we only accept Hamiltonians that achieve a total fit of the experimental data within a 5\% margin of the fit quality of the unregularized recovery problem, and use the Hamiltonian recovered without the regularization otherwise.